 - vaccination against rabies – this is obligatory for animals from 3 years of age, serological examination for rabies – this is usually performed by a vet together with vaccination.

 Goods are exempt up to the value of EUR 300 per person.
-When travelling by air, the limit is EUR 430 per person and for travellers up to the age of 15, the limit is EUR 200 per person.
-Tobacco products, alcohol and fuel are not included in the total level of exempt goods, nor are goods, which you bring in with you but intend to also take back with you or medicines for personal use.
+When travelling by air, the limit is EUR 430 per person, and for travellers up to the age of 15, the limit is EUR 200 per person.
+Tobacco products, alcohol and fuel, are not included in the total level of exempt goods, nor are you brought in with you but intend to also take back with you or medicines for personal use.

-In the case of tobacco products, exemption from customs duty, VAT and consumer tax applies for the following amounts: 200 cigarettes, or 100 cigars of up to 3 grams, or 50 cigars, or 250 g of smoking tobacco.
+In the case of tobacco products, exemption from customs duty, VAT, and consumer tax apply for the following amounts: 200 cigarettes, or 100 cigars of up to 3 grams, or 50 cigars, or 250 g of smoking tobacco.

-- a total of 2 litres of alcohol and alcoholic drinks with ABV of up to 22%.
+- A total of 2 litres of alcohol and alcoholic drinks with an ABV of up to 22%.

-If you import cash in Czech or foreign currency, or cheques, vouchers exchangeable for cash, investment instruments, precious metals or stones at a value in excess of EUR 10,000, you are obliged to notify the customs authority of this in writing.
+If you import cash in Czech or foreign currency, or cheques, vouchers exchangeable for cash, investment instruments, precious metals or stones at a value above EUR 10,000, you are obliged to notify the customs authority of this in writing.